CMS muon track measurement

 - Place tick marks for each angle measured in the tally sheet, using the closest values that appear in the sheet.
 (For example, 17 degrees is closest to 10 and 23 degrees is closest to 30.)
 This will allow us to record numbers of events in bins representing 20 degree intervals.

-- When you are finished with your dataset, add up the number of tick marks in each bin of PHI and each bin of THETA and make a histogram of each on the second page (or reverse side) of your tally sheet sheet,
+- When you are finished with your dataset, add up the number of tick marks in each bin of PHI and each bin of delta-PHI and make a histogram of each on the second page (or reverse side) of your tally sheet sheet,

 - Prepare to report your results to the class.